© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 A bowl barrow at Howe Hill 130m south-south-west of St Felix's Church is a scheduled monument protected by Historic England under reference 1008736.
 View the official record →

-A bowl barrow at Howe Hill 130m south-south-west of St Felix's Church is a Neolithic or Bronze Age funerary monument located in Yorkshire.
+A bowl barrow at Howe Hill 130m south-south-west of St Felix's Church is a Neolithic or Bronze Age burial monument located in Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008736.

 A bowl barrow at Howe Hill 130m south-south-west of St Felix's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008736.